M-learning: Background

-History of M-learning
+History

 Concepts of m-learning were introduced by Alan Kay in the 1970s when he joined Xerox Corporation's Palo Alto Research Center and formed a group to develop the "Dynabook," a portable and hands-on personal computer.
 The aim was to provide children with access to the digital world.
 However, this project eventually failed due to a lack of technological support at that time.
 In 1994, Mitsubishi Electric Corp. created the first smartphone called IBM Simon, which was defined as a handheld personal communicator.
-Following this, various technological companies began designing what we now know as "smartphones."
+Following this, various technological companies began designing what we now know as "smartphones".
 The creation of smartphones laid the foundation for mobile learning, and subsequent innovations in mobile devices propelled mobile learning into the realm of projects and research.

-Chronologically, m-learning research has been characterized into three phases: the first phase is the focus on devices; the second is the focus on learning outside the classroom; the third phase is the focus on the mobility of the learner.
-A fourth phase now adds AI, extended reality, and learning analytics, aiming for personalized and immersive experiences.
-Later research phases also adopted theoretical models such as TAM, UTAUT, and TCCM to analyze learner behavior and implementation contexts.
+Mobile learning is defined as "learning across multiple contexts, through social and content interactions, using personal electronic devices".
+It originally focused on the type of mobile device, but then changed to focus on learning with the devices.
+Now, with AI mobile learning includes extended reality, and learning analytics, aiming for personalized and immersive experiences.
+Later mlearning research phases also adopted theoretical models such as TAM, UTAUT, and TCCM to analyze learner behavior and implementation contexts.
 In its second phase, around 2005, a tremendous number of projects have been completed, four major projects are "The Leonardo da Vinci project From e-learning to m-learning led by Ericsson Education Dublin", "The Leonardo da Vinci project Mobile learning: the next generation of learning led by Ericsson Education Dublin", "The IST project M-Learning led by the United Kingdom government Learning and Skills Development Agency (LSDA)" and "The IST project MOBILearn led by Giunti Ricerca of Genoa, Italy".
 These projects are mainly targeted on the effects of m-learning, like motivation to learn, engagement in learning activities, and focus on special needs people; they set the tone for mobile learning, and m-learning is prepared to transfer from project status to mainstream education and training.

-Currently, m-learning research has become globalised, with Africa, Asia, North America, Europe, Scandinavia, Australia, and New Zealand all making remarkable achievements in this field.
+Currently, m-learning research has become globalised, with Africa, Asia, North America, Europe, Scandinavia, Australia, and New Zealand all making achievements in this field.